TO: Honorable Mayor & Members of the North Port Commission

 Option 1: Approve Ordinance No. 2026-03 as presented and continue to second reading on February 10, 2026.

-• Pros: Aligns the Code of the City of North Port, Florida, with Florida State Statutes, eliminating redundancy and potential legal conflicts.
+• Pros: Aligns City Code with Florida Statutes, eliminating redundancy and potential legal conflicts.

 • Cons: Could require public education/outreach to ensure residents understand the change.